 Are you using our plugin but want to have a legal document translated into your own language?
 That’s possible!
 In this article we will explain how to do this.
-Please note, we already offer Spanish, French, German and Dutch in our premium plugin.
-So this could be the quickest step into translating your legal documents to your desired language.

 Check your default WordPress language